Sean-X/iOS-Developer-and-Designer-Interview-Questions/README.md

 * Explain Handoff, and in general, how it it allows iOS and Mac/web apps to communicate?
 * What technologies/services are contained inside of iCloud?
 * What is an iOS extension?
 Can you list a few examples of popular/common extensions?
+[sean]iOS and OSX define several types of app extensions, each of which is tied to an aera of the system,
+      such as sharing, Notification Center, and the iOS keyboard.
 * What is HealthKit?
+[sean]HealthKit allow apps that provide health and fitness service to share their data with new Health app
+      and with each other.
+A user's health information is stored in a centralized and secure location and the user decides which data should be shared with your app.

 * What is HomeKit?
+[sean]HomeKit is a framework for communicating with and controlling connected accessories in a user's home

 * What is Apple Pay?
 Could you describe a way we could use it in our applications?

 * Explain application sandboxing.
+[sean] Sandboxing your app is a great way to protect systems and users by limiting the privileges of an app
+       to its intended functionality, increasing the difficulty for malicious software to compromise your users' systems.

 * What is VoiceOver?
 Explain some of the accessibility features included in iOS and how developers can utilize them.
 * How does application multitasking work on iOS?
 * What features does Game Center offer for iOS games?
 * What are iBeacons?
 * What is Cocoa/Cocoa Touch?
+[sean]Cocoa is Apple native object-oriented api for OS X OS.
+Cocoa touch is a UI framework for building
+      software programs to run on iOS.
 * Explain in general, what Core Audio, Core Data, and Core Location are, and how they help iOS apps.
 * Describe the role of SpriteKit and SceneKit.
 * What is Metal?